-The City Corporation will protect existing housing and amenity and provide additional housing in the City concentrated in or near identified residential areas to meet the City's needs.
+The City Corporation will protect existing housing and amenity and provide encourage additional housing in the City-concentrated in or near the identified residential areas to meet the City's needs,.
 This will be achieved by:

-1. Making provision for an annual requirement of 146 additional residential units in the City up to 2036:

-- guiding new housing development to sites in or near identified residential areas; - protecting existing housing where it is of a suitable quality and in a suitable location; - exceptionally, allowing the loss of isolated residential units where there is a poor level of amenity; - refusing new housing outside the residential areas which would prejudice the primary business function of the City or be contrary to Policy O2.

-2. Ensuring sufficient affordable housing is provided to meet the City's housing need and contributing to London's wider housing needs by requiring residential developments with the potential for more than 10 units to:

-- provide a minimum of 35% affordable housing on-site; - exceptionally, provide 60% of affordable housing off-site, or equivalent cash-in lieu, if evidence is provided to the City Corporation's satisfaction that on-site provision is not feasible and viable; - provide a mix of affordable tenures, addressing identified need in the City of London, including social or London affordable rented housing and intermediate housing (living rent, shared ownership or other genuinely affordable products) for rent or sale. - 3.
-Requiring a publicly-accessible viability and feasibility assessment to be submitted to justify any proposals that do not meet on-site or off-site affordable housing requirements in this policy.
+- 1. Making provision for a minimum of 2,482 net additional dwellings between 2019/20 and 2035/36 an annual requirement of 146 additional residential units in the City up to 2036: - guiding encouraging new housing development to on appropriate sites in ornear identified residential areas; - protecting existing housing where it is of a suitable quality and in a suitablelocation; - exceptionally, allowing the loss of isolated residential units where there is apoor level of amenity; and - refusing new housing outside the residential areas which where it wouldprejudice the primary business function of the City or be contrary to Policy OF2. - 2.
+Ensuring sufficient affordable housing is provided to meet the City's housing need and contributing to London's wider housing needs by requiring residential developments with the potential for more than 10 units to: - ensuring the delivery of a minimum of 50% affordable housing on public sector land; and - requiring residential developments with the potential for 10 or more units to provide a minimum of 35% affordable housing on-site. eExceptionally, provide 60% of new affordable housing may be provided off-site, or through an equivalent cash-in lieu payment, if evidence is provided to the City Corporation's satisfaction that on-site provision cannot be satisfactorily delivered and is not feasible and viable; and - provide providing a mix of affordable tenures, addressing identified need in the City of London, including social or London affordable rented housing and intermediate housing (living rent, shared ownership or other genuinely affordable products) for rent or sale. - 3.
+Requiring a publicly accessible viability and feasibility assessment to be submitted to justify any proposals that do not meet on-site or off-site affordable housing requirements in this policy.
 Where policy targets are not able to be met when an application is decided, the City Corporation will require an upwards only review mechanism to be applied to ensure that the benefits of any subsequent uplift in values or reduction in costs are reflected in affordable housing contributions. - 4.
+Ensuring that other new land uses within identified residential areas are compatible with residential amenity.

-Requiring 10% of new dwellings to meet Building Regulation requirement M4(3) 'wheelchair user dwellings' and 90% of new dwellings to meet Building Regulation requirement M4(2) 'accessible and adaptable dwellings.
+5. Requiring 10% of new dwellings to meet Building Regulation requirement M4(3) 'wheelchair user dwellings' and 90% of new dwellings to meet Building Regulation requirement M4(2) 'accessible and adaptable dwellings'.